App Tiers Affected:

 This was a big deal, so I needed to let Microsoft know.
 Before disclosing, I created a short Proof of Concept (POC) that demonstrated my vulnerability.
 It ran an arbitrary external script that stole and exfiltrated private data (although admittedly, with very limited access to email data).
 I sent this to the Microsoft Security Response Center (MSRC) on December 10, 2018.

 At this point I did not know exactly which part of the code caused the bug.
-How could I?
-I don’t have access to Outlook source code.
-And really, I had no experience debugging mobile apps.
-Besides, I assumed that it would be pretty easy for the app developers to take my POC and find the problem.
+But I assumed that it would be pretty easy for the app developers to take my POC and find the problem.

 Unfortunately, the vulnerability didn’t reproduce for the engineering team.
 I was stymied and worried.
 This was real and I needed them to address it.
 I sent them a video of the bug occurring.
 I later learned that another researcher reported it too, but neither POC reproduced the bug for the security engineers.